-FY98 Goals • Fiscally Responsible • Negotiate collective bargaining agreements with the UTU, A and TCU by August 1, 1997, which maximizes use of our pand operations capital at a reduced cost. • Negotiate collective bargaining agreement with the Teamst August 31, 1997, which maximizes use of resources at no cincrease. eople and TCU by August 1, 1997, which maximizes use of our particle and operations capital at a reduced cost. • Negotiate collective bargaining agreement with the Teamster August 31, 1997, which maximizes use of resources at no content of the content eople Resolve or submit to arbitration all grievances with an on-go cost Customer Focused Visit each division at least monthly to work with Operations resolve personnel problems at the first level before they be grievances or discipline is necessary.
-Develop high performance teams to provide quicker resolut FY98 grievances in comparison to grievance resolution in F Negotiate revision to minor rules procedure in UTU collective bargaining agreement to encourage Operators to comply with customer focused rules and to provide deterrent to continue violation of rules by August 1, 1997.
+FY98 Goals FY98 Objectives Fiscally Responsible Negotiate collective bargaining agreements with the UTU, ATU, and TCU by August 1, 1997, which maximizes use of our people and operations capital at a reduced cost.
+Negotiate collective bargaining agreement with the Teamsters by August 31, 1997, which maximizes use of resources at no cost increase.
+Resolve or submit to arbitration all grievances with an on-going cost liability within 6 months of receipt.
+Customer Focused cost liability within 6 months of receipt.
+Visit each division at least monthly to work with Operations staff to resolve personnel problems at the first level before they become grievances or discipline is necessary.
+Develop high performance teams to provide quicker resolution of FY98 grievances in comparison to grievance resolution in FY97.
+Negotiate revision to minor rules procedure in UTU collective bargaining agreement to encourage Operators to comply with customer focused rules and to provide deterrent to continued violation of rules by August 1, 1997.
 Establish joint management/labor committees.
-Present 3 training sessions (minimum 4 hours each) per mosupervisors and managers at the first level to avoid or minimum staff to come ion of Y97. re ith Community and Regionally Responsive filed grievances beginning September, 1997.
-Negotiate provisions in UTU and ATU collective bargaining agreements to permit existing bus service to be more responsor to customer needs, such as flexible destination, as Regional nsive Employee Supportive Disseminate revised non-represented employee grievance p to include resolution of selected grievances through arbitration process by October 1, 1997.
-Reduce current backlog of 147 ATU grievances pending arbitration by 50% by June 1, 1998 and beginning October 1 1997, immediately schedule for arbitration all ATU grievance appealed to arbitration. oolicy on FY97 Accomplishments • Convened, guided, and assisted management committees with developing union contract propose als.
+Present 3 training sessions (minimum 4 hours each) per month to supervisors and managers at the first level to avoid or minimize filed grievances beginning September, 1997.
+Community and Regionally Responsive Negotiate provisions in UTU and ATU collective bargaining agreements to permit existing bus service to be more responsive to customer needs, such as flexible destination, as Regional Planning and Programming identified by August 1, 1997.
+Employee Supportive Disseminate revised non-represented employee grievance policy to include resolution of selected grievances through arbitration process by October 1, 1997.
+Reduce current backlog of 147 ATU grievances pending arbitration by 50% by June 1, 1998 and beginning October 1, 1997, immediately schedule for arbitration all ATU grievances appealed to arbitration.
+FY97 Accomplishments

-- Revised and implemented the Non-Represented Employee Discipline Policy to make it more effective. - Successfully thwarted a union organizing attempt (CAPE).
+- Convened, guided, and assisted management committees with developing union contract proposals. - Developed a labor negotiations strategy with long-term goals and short-term objectives. - Revised and implemented the Non-Represented Employee Discipline Policy to make it more effective. - Successfully thwarted a union organizing attempt (CAPE).